IPadOS 26

 2025 tablet operating system by Apple From Wikipedia, the free encyclopedia

 iPadOS 26 is the seventh major release of Apple's iPadOS operating system for the iPad.
-It was announced on WWDC25 on June 9, 2025, and released on September 15, 2025.
+It was announced at WWDC 2025 on June 9, 2025, and released on September 15, 2025.
 The direct successor to iPadOS 18, it was announced alongside iOS 26, macOS 26, watchOS 26, visionOS 26, and tvOS 26—all of which introduced the "Liquid Glass" design language.
-The version number—26, for 2026—reflects Apple's shift to a model-year nomenclature for its operating systems.[4]
+Apple advanced the version number to 26 as part of a shift to a year-based versioning convention across its operating systems.[4]

 Source modelClosed with open-source components